-Invokana has only been on the market for less than half a decade, yet the drug has been linked to hundreds of deaths.
-In such a short timeframe, there have already been four separate FDA announcements linked to adverse effects associated with the drug used to treat diabetes.
+Invokana has only been on the market for a short duration of time, yet the drug has been linked to hundreds of deaths.
+There have already been four separate FDA announcements linked to adverse effects associated with the drug used to treat diabetes.

 Common side effects of Invokana include:

 - Urinary tract infections